Find out what to do if:

 If you request a callback or email firstname.lastname@example.org between 9am and 6pm, Monday to Friday, we'll reply within one hour.

 Getting in touch outside of working hours

-If you call us outside of working hours, including weekends and bank holidays, our phone lines will go through to our metering partners, who can help you in case of emergency.
+If you call us outside of working hours, including weekends and bank holidays, our phone lines will go through to our metering partners, who will help you in an emergency.

 - during the week after 6pm, we'll reply by 10am the next working day

-- on weekends or bank holidays, we'll reply to your message within 1 hour if it’s sent between 9am and 6pm, otherwise we’ll reply by 11am following day
+- on weekends or bank holidays, we'll reply to your message within one hour if it’s sent between 9am and 6pm, otherwise we’ll reply by 11am following day